cabloy/zova/zova-docs/guide/techniques/router/route-params.md

 declare module 'zova' {
   export interface IPageNameRecord {
-    'a-demo:user': TypePageParamsQuery<NSControllerPageUser.QueryInput, NSControllerPageUser.ParamsInput>;
+    'demo-basic:user': TypePageParamsQuery<NSControllerPageUser.QueryInput, NSControllerPageUser.ParamsInput>;
   }
 }

 export const pageNameSchemas = {
-  'a-demo:user': {
+  'demo-basic:user': {
     params: NSControllerPageUser.ParamsSchema,
     query: NSControllerPageUser.QuerySchema,
   },
 };
 ```

-- Add a record to the `IPageNameRecord` interface and declare the `Params type` corresponding to `a-demo:user`
+- Add a record to the `IPageNameRecord` interface and declare the `Params type` corresponding to `demo-basic:user`
-- Add a record to the `pageNameSchemas` object and declare the `ParamsSchema` corresponding to `a-demo:user`
+- Add a record to the `pageNameSchemas` object and declare the `ParamsSchema` corresponding to `demo-basic:user`

 ## Use Params